 Be trusting: Our study found that 56% of telecommuters believe remote working helps them concentrate, while 53% think it provides a welcome change of scenery and a way of avoiding ‘cabin fever’.
-If you trust your team to get the job done, then you can take a step back and allow them to organize and arrange their own schedules.
+As long as you trust that your team to get the job done, you can take a step back and allow them to organise and arrange their own schedules.
 With a more independent, confident and happier team, you should see positive outcomes in the quality of work produced.

 Stay in touch: Remote management is more about providing a support framework that allows your team to stay in the loop, wherever they are.
 Around 86% of workers think that managers and staff should use instant messaging and phone calls to remain in contact.
 This shows that regular check-ins are a good thing, even if it’s just to make sure your team members have everything they need.

 Provide useful tools: Software providers are becoming much more geared towards solutions for employees on the move.
 Project management and communication tools like Asana, Slack and Harvest can help everyone stay up to speed with your business objectives, but there are plenty more cloud-based innovations that you can try too.
 Take a look at accounting tools like Wave or Zendesk’s customer service solutions.

 Plan regular meetings: Face-to-face catch-ups remain an essential part of management.
 Structuring these as far in advance as possible will give your team deadlines to work with and can also give them a designated time and space to raise any questions about ongoing projects.